-- 1.1 These guidelines update the Sustainable Urban Housing: Design Standards for New Apartments guidelines, published in 2015. - 1.2 The purpose of the 2015 apartment guidance was to reiterate ministerial guidance, setting out standards for apartment development, mainly in response to circumstances that had arisen whereby some local authority standards were at odds with national guidance. - 1.3 These new Guidelines build on the content of the 2015 apartment guidance, much of which remains valid, particularly with regard to design quality safeguards such as internal space standards for 1-,2- and 3-bedroom apartments, internal storage and amenity space. - 1.4 These Guidelines update previous guidance in the context of greater evidence and knowledge of current and likely future housing demand in Ireland taking account of the Housing Agency National Statement on Housing Demand and Supply, the Government's action programme on housing and homelessness Rebuilding Ireland and Project Ireland 2040 and the National Planning Framework, published since the 2015 guidelines. - 1.5 In the short term to 2020, the Housing Agency has identified a need for at least 45,000 new homes in Ireland's five cities (Dublin, Cork, Limerick, Galway and Waterford), more than 30,000 of which are required in Dublin City and suburbs, which does not include additional pent-up demand arising from under-supply of new housing in recent years. - 1.6 In the longer term to 2040, the National Planning Framework (NPF) projects a need for a minimum of 550,000 new homes, at least half of which are targeted for provision in Ireland's five cities.
-The NPF also signals a shift in Government policy towards securing more compact and sustainable urban development, to enable people to live nearer to where jobs and services are located, which requires at least half of new homes within Ireland's cities to be provided within the current built-up area of each, i.e. on sites within the existing urban 'envelope'. - 1.7 In broad terms, this means a need for an absolute minimum of 275,000 new homes in Ireland's cities to 2040, with half of these located in already built-up areas.
+- 1.1 These guidelines were originally issued in 2018, as an update of the Sustainable Urban Housing: Design Standards for New Apartments guidelines, published in 2015.
+This 2020 update relates to 'Shared Accommodation'/'Co-living' as detailed in Section 5.0. - 1.2 The purpose of the 2015 apartment guidance was to reiterate ministerial guidance, setting out standards for apartment development, mainly in response to circumstances that had arisen whereby some local authority standards were at odds with national guidance. - 1.3 The 2018 Guidelines built on the content of the 2015 apartment guidance, much of which remains valid, particularly with regard to design quality safeguards such as internal space standards for 1-, 2- and 3-bedroom apartments, floor to ceiling height, internal storage and amenity space. - 1.4 The 2018 Guidelines also updated previous guidance in the context of greater evidence and knowledge of current and likely future housing demand in Ireland taking account of the Housing Agency National Statement on Housing Demand and Supply, the Government's action programme on housing and homelessness Rebuilding Ireland and Project Ireland 2040 and the National Planning Framework. - 1.5 These 2020 Guidelines are issued as a technical update in relation to 'Shared Accommodation/Co-living' only, further to paragraph 5.24 of 2018 Guidelines document, which made provision for monitoring by the Department of the emerging shared accommodation/co-living sector, and further to the outcome of Ministerial review. - In the years to 2040, work undertaken by the Economic and Social Research Institute (ESRI) indicates housing demand arising from approximately 600,000 new households in Ireland, half of which is to be met in the five cities (Dublin, Cork, Limerick, Galway and Waterford).
+The National Planning Framework (NPF) signals a shift in Government policy towards securing more compact and sustainable urban development, to enable people to live nearer to where jobs and services are located and also requires at least half of new homes within Ireland's cities to be provided within the current built-up area of each, i.e. on sites within the existing urban 'envelope'. - 1.7 In broad terms, this means a need for around 300,000 new homes in Ireland's cities to 2040, with half of these located in already built-up areas.
 This will necessitate a significant and sustained increase in housing output and apartment type development in particular. - 1.8 It is therefore critical to ensure that apartment living is an increasingly attractive and desirable housing option for a range of household types and tenures, building on and learning from experience to date, and that the economic and regulatory conditions are such that apartment development attracts both the investment and the seeking out of this crucial form of housing by households, that will then result in greater delivery of apartments in Ireland's cities and towns and other appropriate locations.